• ECTS

 Critical thinking

-What to do when faced with an obstacle?
+What should you do when faced with an obstacle?

 Bibliographic research